bhardwajaditya/TweetStreamer/README.md

 * for ascending :- replace ______ by field-name and
 * for descending :- replace _______ by -field-name

-### 6. To search based on max/min in integer columns :-
+### 6. To search based on max/min in string columns :-

 ##### GET /tweets/string_search?column_name=________ & start=______ & end=______